FRRouting/frr/doc/user/pim.rst

    max(Keepalive_Period, RP_Keepalive_Period) when a Register-Stop is sent.
    If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.

-.. clicmd:: ip pim register-accept-list PLIST
+.. clicmd:: register-accept-list PLIST

    When pim receives a register packet the source of the packet will be compared to the prefix-list specified, PLIST, and if a permit is received normal processing continues.
 If a deny is returned for the source address of the register packet a register stop message is sent to the source.

-.. clicmd:: ip pim spt-switchover infinity-and-beyond [prefix-list PLIST]
+.. clicmd:: spt-switchover infinity-and-beyond [prefix-list PLIST]

    On the last hop router if it is desired to not switch over to the SPT tree configure this command.
 Optional parameter prefix-list can be use to control which groups to switch or not switch.
 If a group is PERMIT as per the PLIST, then the SPT switchover does not happen for it and if it is DENY, then the SPT switchover happens.
-   This command is vrf aware, to configure for a vrf, enter the vrf submode.
+   This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.

-.. clicmd:: ip pim ecmp
+.. clicmd:: ecmp

    If pim has the a choice of ECMP nexthops for a particular RPF, pim will cause S,G flows to be spread out amongst the nexthops.
 If this command is not specified then the first nexthop found will be used.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.

-.. clicmd:: ip pim ecmp rebalance
+.. clicmd:: ecmp rebalance

    If pim is using ECMP and an interface goes down, cause pim to rebalance all S,G flows across the remaining nexthops.
 If this command is not configured pim only modifies those S,G flows that were using the interface that went down.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.

-.. clicmd:: ip pim join-prune-interval (1-65535)
+.. clicmd:: join-prune-interval (1-65535)

    Modify the join/prune interval that pim uses to the new value.
 Time is specified in seconds.
 This command is vrf aware, to configure for a vrf,